Jackson Orem: Background and education

 Orem was born in Uganda and he attended local primary and secondary schools.
 His father was a driver and salesman.
 His mother was a housewife.
 After high school, he was admitted to Makerere University School of Medicine, the oldest in East Africa.
 He graduated with a Bachelor of Medicine and Bachelor of Surgery (MBChB) degree.
 After internship, he was re-admitted to Makerere University to pursue a Master of Medicine degree (MMed), in Internal Medicine, graduating in the early 2000s.

 In 2002, he left Uganda for Cleveland, Ohio, in the United States, to pursue a two-year Fellowship in hematology and oncology at Case Western Reserve University.
 After graduation in 2004, he returned to Uganda.
 Later, he was awarded a Doctor of Philosophy (PhD) degree by the Karolinska Institute in Solna, Stockholm County in Sweden.

 Career

 In 2004, Orem returned to Uganda to head the Uganda Cancer Institute.
 He was the only trained, qualified oncologist in a country of 26 million people at that time.
 In the beginning his case load was in excess of 10,000 patients annually.

 In 2004, he began collaborating with Dr. Corey Casper and others from the Fred Hutchinson Cancer Research Center (Fred Hutch), in Seattle, Washington, in the United States.
 That collaboration led to Fred Hutch offering two annual slots to MMed graduates from Uganda, to pursue two-year medical oncology fellowships in Seattle.
-Dr Victoria Walusansa, the first graduate of that program in now the Deputy Medical Director at Uganda Cancer Institute.
+Dr Victoria Walusansa, the first graduate of that program is now the Deputy Medical Director at Uganda Cancer Institute.

 Dr Orem's research interests are in infection-related cancers, especially viral-related ones.
 He is also interested in the treatment of cancer in low resource settings.